trustlines-protocol/tlbc-monitor/README.md

 which can be found within the [chain specification](https://github.com/trustlines-protocol/blockchain/blob/836e456d5ed8bcb576986e1c4cfe60603d14dcd0/config/trustlines-spec.json#L7).

-The former example assumes that a _Parity_ node running on `http://localhost:8545` and has an account unlocked to sign the transaction.
+The former example assumes a running _Parity_ node on `http://localhost:8545` with an account unlocked to sign the transaction.
+The URL of the parity node can be specified with the `--jsonrpc` option. `--keystore` can be specified to sign the transaction with a local key instead of relying on an unlocked account.
-Both can be overwritten by `--jsonrpc` (mark that `--net="host"` could becomes obsolete for this case) and `--keystore`.
-Last option will ask you to enter the password to unlock the private key.

 Furthermore there are is the possibility to adjust the default transaction options by using `--gas`, `--gas-price`, `--nounce` and `--auto-nounce`.
 Checkout the `--help` for further information.

-At last but not least it is possible to enter the equivocation proof information manually in case no report file is available.
+It is also possible to enter the equivocation proof information manually in case no report file is available.
 It does only differ in the way of providing these information.
 All other options remain the same as described before.

 ```sh
 docker --rm --net="host" trustlines/report-validator report-via-arguments \